zubinss/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

 In our testing, we find now that there is an observed test statistic of `0.18`, which has a p-value of `0.272`.
 This p-value is not lower than our significance level of `0.05`, so we fail to reject the null hypothesis.
-We do not have enough evidence to conclude that there is a relationship between the dependency of the missiningness of the amount of customers affected and the part of the day.
+We do not have enough evidence to conclude that there is a relationship between the dependency of the missingness of the amount of customers affected and the part of the day.

 ---